 Behn holds a diploma in Musical Performance with Honours at Cambrian College and a Bachelor of Music Arts degree from Western University.
 After studying viola for two years, Behn had become a two time Kiwanis Provincial Violist and has performed as Principle Violist of the Sudbury Youth Orchestra and has performed with the Sudbury Symphony.
 Behn is also a proficient improviser/composer and performer on the piano and has experience performing at events and venues across Ontario.
 He had the honor of providing live music for Huntsville's Deerhurst Resort during the 2010 G8 Summit.
 Behn teaches violin lessons, viola lessons, piano lessons and beginner cello lessons and is also a proud member of the London Community Orchestra.

 What Are Your Rates?

 We've learned that every music teacher is different, and each has different skills.
 Some have Masters degrees, while others are still students themselves.
 For this reason, we've given the teachers the ability to set their own rates when they are hired based on their skills.
-The rates for cello lessons are $25.00 for a 30 minute lesson.
+The rate for cello lessons is $23.00 for a 30 minute lesson.